agt-the-walker/shogi-utils/README.md

 3. a drop cannot attack enemy pieces (including the King, excluding pawns)
 4. a drop cannot attack enemy pieces (including the King) or pawns

+Finally we could keep the standard starting position but choose N random pieces (including pawns, excluding king, rook or bishop) which will promote differently.
+For instance, with N=2, assuming they promote to different pieces (like Chess queen and Chess knight instead of Shogi gold), we get 17 * 16 = 272 "different" starting positions.

 ## Play by forum